 Whitebaiting (in season), fishing, picnicking and some swimming are the main recreational uses at this site.

-Summer recreational surveys for 2016-2017 and 2017-2018 showed that 100% of samples met the freshwater microbiological water quality guidelines prepared by the Ministry of Environment in conjunction with the Ministry of Health (MfE, 2003) and did not exceed the ‘Action’ level (>550 E.coli cfu/100mls).
+Recreational bathing surveys over the last two summers showed that 100% (2017-2018) and 85% (2018-2019) of samples met the freshwater microbiological water quality guidelines prepared by the Ministry of Environment in conjunction with the Ministry of Health (MfE, 2003) and did not exceed the ‘Action’ level (>550 E.coli cfu/100mls ).

 The Council also monitor ecological health at this site.
 We use an ecological index based on macroinvertebrate communities (tiny animals including insects, crustaceans, molluscs, worms and leeches) found in waterways to measure ecological health.